Probabilistic Prediction Markets with Intermittent Contributions: Introduction

 Growing concerns about climate change and energy independence led to a rapid expansion of solar and wind energy production.
 Forecasting plays a crucial role in decision-making processes, requiring high-quality data and advanced models.
 The increase in data availability represents an opportunity to refine these techniques and increase forecast quality, and enable companies to increase profits or reduce costs.
 However, data ownership issues often hinder progress, as companies are reluctant to share information and to collaborate due to competitive interests and security concerns.

 A solution to increase collaboration is to give incentives in exchange for these data.
 This can be done in different ways, depending on whether the companies are willing to share data.
 If this is the case, different methods have been proposed for renewable power forecasting in the literature exploiting spatio-temporal relations.
 For solar power forecasting, a model incorporating exogenous data from different sources was developed \cite{Bessa2015}, while a similar approach has been applied to both wind and solar power forecasting \cite{Andrede2017}.
 In wind power forecasting, sparse spatio-temporal models were introduced in \cite{Dowell2016} and later extended in an online learning context \cite{Messner2019}.
-Furthermore, to avoid the loss of privacy companies could face, privacy-preserving solutions using distributed learning methods have been proposed \cite{Cavalcante2017}, with further advancements addressing online settings \cite{Sommer2021, Gonçalves2021}.
+Furthermore, to avoid the loss of privacy companies could face, privacy-preserving solutions using distributed learning methods have been proposed \cite{Cavalcante2017}, with further advancements addressing online settings \cite{Sommer2021, Goncalves2021}.
 However, all these solutions assume that the agents are willing to collaborate to improve forecasts and that they act rationally and truthfully.
 This is not always the case in practice.
-An alternative approach is to view the problem in a more general framework, through prediction markets, in which companies choose to share their individual forecasts and get rewarded for their contribution to the resulting aggregate forecast.
+An alternative approach is to view the problem in a more general framework, through so called \emph{prediction markets}, in which agents choose to share their individual forecasts and get rewarded for their contribution to the resulting aggregate forecast.

-In this context, prediction markets have been increasingly studied in the last decade, gaining popularity across fields \cite{horn2014}, with two types of market being proposed: {\it (i)} contribution-based and {\it (ii)} ``winner takes it all".
-The latter was proposed by \cite{Witkowski2021}, where only the best solution is rewarded.
-However, this type of market ignores the fact that forecasts other than the best one can still provide additional information.
+In this context, prediction markets have been increasingly studied in the last decade, gaining popularity across various fields \cite{horn2014}, with two types of markets being proposed: {\it (i)} contribution-based and {\it (ii)} based on a ``winner takes it all" approach.
+The latter one was proposed by \cite{Witkowski2021}, where only the best solution is rewarded.
+However, this type of market ignores the fact that forecasts that are not deemed best still can provide additional, and valuable, information.
 Instead, a contribution-based market rewards all the participants based on the amount of information they brought into the final forecast (as for the example of \cite{Raja2024}).